2011-2014 Jeep Wrangler and Wrangler Unlimited

 2011 • 2012 • 2013 • 2014

 Replacing the stereo gear in your 2011-2014 Wrangler or Wrangler Unlimited isn't that hard, but it does involve quite a few steps.
-Nearly any new car stereo will fit, but avoid double-DIN stereos that have a fold-down face (more details below).
+Nearly any new car stereo will fit, and the effort is well worth it when you consider the improved performance and functionality.

 More than anything else, the Wrangler is begging for an external amplifier to power the speakers, especially if you like driving around with the top off.
 A 4-channel amp will give your speakers enough power to be heard over the road noise when you're rolling down the highway.